William F. Buckley Jr.: Central Intelligence Agency

-William and Patricia Buckley had one son, author Christopher Buckley.
-They lived at Wallack's Point in Stamford, Connecticut, with a Manhattan duplex apartment at 73 East 73rd Street: a private entrance to 778 Park Avenue in Manhattan.

-Beginning in 1970, Buckley and his wife lived and worked in Rougemont, Switzerland for six to seven weeks per year for more than three decades.

 First books

 God and Man at Yale

 Buckley's first book, God and Man at Yale, was published in 1951.
 Offering a critique of Yale University, Buckley argued in the book that the school had strayed from its original mission.
 One critic viewed the work as miscasting the role of academic freedom.
 The American academic and commentator McGeorge Bundy, a Yale graduate himself, wrote in The Atlantic: "God and Man at Yale, written by William F. Buckley, Jr., is a savage attack on that institution as a hotbed of 'atheism' and 'collectivism.'
 I find the book is dishonest in its use of facts, false in its theory, and a discredit to its author."

-Buckley himself credited the attention the book received to its "Introduction" by John Chamberlain, saying that it "chang[ed] the course of his life" and that the famous Life magazine editorial writer had acted out of "reckless generosity".
+Buckley credited the attention the book received to its "Introduction" by John Chamberlain, saying that it "chang[ed] the course of his life" and that the famous Life magazine editorial writer had acted out of "reckless generosity".
 Buckley was referred to in Richard Condon's 1959 novel The Manchurian Candidate as "that fascinating younger fellow who had written about men and God at Yale."

 McCarthy and His Enemies

 In 1954, Buckley and his brother-in-law L. Brent Bozell Jr. co-authored a book, McCarthy and His Enemies.
 Bozell worked with Buckley at The American Mercury in the early 1950s when it was edited by William Bradford Huie.
 The book defended Senator Joseph McCarthy as a patriotic crusader against communism, and asserted that "McCarthyism ... is a movement around which men of good will and stern morality can close ranks."
 Buckley and Bozell described McCarthy as responding to a communist "ambition to occupy the world".
-They conceded that he was often "guilty of exaggeration" but believed the cause he pursued was just.
+They conceded that he was often "guilty of exaggeration", but believed the cause he pursued was just.